 Currently, she enjoys assisting families with practical support through consultation, using psychoeducational assessments to identify a student’s strengths and learning needs, providing tailored individual counseling, and small group skills-based support for both children and adolescents.
 She works with children individually to address anxiety and related disorders using cognitive-behavioral therapy, mindfulness, and self-regulation techniques and, when appropriate, the continued use of teletherapy to help families access consistent support.

 Kelsey Marron Ferrari is a Licensed School Psychologist in Virginia as well as a Nationally Certified School Psychologist.
 She has a Master’s degree and Certificate of Advanced Studies in School Psychology from George Mason University.
 Kelsey has specialized experience in fostering executive functioning skills through individual coaching of children and young adults with ADHD and Autism.
 In coaching, she works with students and young adults to develop skills such as planning, organizing, problem-solving, time-management, and self-advocacy.
 Kelsey was employed by the Office of Disability Services at George Mason University as a coach for college students who struggle with these executive functioning skills.
 Additionally, she has comprehensive training in the assessment of and intervention planning for school-aged children with social, emotional, and academic difficulties.
 Kelsey has extensive experience with assessment of preschool children and working with children in clinical and school settings.
 She has worked in schools in many of the surrounding counties including Loudoun, Fairfax, Prince William, and Alexandria City Public Schools.
-She is currently working part-time as a in Fairfax County Public Schools.

 Mary Beth Ruby is a Licensed Clinical Psychologist in Virginia whose professional focus is children and adolescents.
 After completing a Masters in Clinical Psychology at Loyola College in Maryland, she obtained a Ph.D. in Counseling Psychology from the University of Maryland, College Park.
 Throughout her graduate training and post-graduate work, Dr. Ruby has completed multiple training experiences in pediatric and developmental neuropsychology in outpatient settings including The Kennedy Krieger Institute and Mt.
 Washington Pediatric Hospital in Baltimore, Maryland, and Children’s National Medical Center in Washington, D.C.
 She has worked for the past five years with the Cognitive Assessment Program at George Mason University (GMU), specializing in cognitive assessment of children to assist with gifted identification within the Fairfax County Public School System.
 In addition, she has also served for the past three years as a supervisor for graduate students in training through the Cognitive Assessment Program at GMU.
 Dr. Ruby applies a neuropsychological perspective and approach to psychoeducational and cognitive assessment to help children thrive in school and various learning contexts.
 Her current specialization and interests include the cognitive and psychoeducational assessment of children, identification of intellectual giftedness, specific learning disabilities, ADHD, and developmental and school neuropsychology.